 Despite the huge work performed by Public Administrations (PAs) on producing and publishing open data they are not typically semantically interoperable each other and neither with the many private data available in the city.
 Open data coming from PAs contains information about the city on multiple domains (such as data on the population, risk, votes, admin, energy, cultural heritage, etc.), location of point of interests, POIs, on the territory (including: museums, tourism attractions, commercial, restaurants, shops, hotels, charging points, waste points, bike paths, etc.), major GOV services (tax office, tourist office, hospitals, hosting houses, etc.), ambient data, weather status and forecast, changes in traffic rules for maintenance interventions, etc. Most of these data are produced by different entities, in different moments and time, and not with the same vocabulary and standards.
-In addition, private data coming from mobility and transport such as those created by Intelligent Transportation Systems, ITS, for bus management, and solutions for managing and controlling parking areas, car and bike sharing, car flow in general, delivering services, accesses on Restricted Traffic Zone, RTZ, people flows, etc. Other aspects are related to risk assessment and resilience of the city with respect to disasters and/or accidents may occurs: water flooding, terrorists attacks, weather, energy, etc.
+In addition, private data coming from mobility and transport such as those created by Intelligent Transportation Systems, ITS, for bus management, and solutions for managing and controlling parking areas, car and bike sharing, car flow in general, delivering services, accesses on Restricted Traffic Zone, RTZ, people flows, etc. Other aspects are related to risk assessment and resilience of the city with respect to disasters and/or accidents may occur: water flooding, terrorists' attacks, weather, energy, etc.

-Both Open and Private Data may include real time data (traffic flow, people flow, position of private and public vehicles, delivering services, etc.), railway and train status with respect to the arrival, parking status, ambient sensors (pollution, earthquake), and TV cameras streams for security and flow assessment, status of the emergency services in the hospitals, etc. In addition to these kinds of structured data, also data in natural language may refer to events and conditions of the city, as those produce by crowd sourcing via social media, as city blogs, Twitter, G+, etc.
+Both Open and Private Data may include real time data (traffic flow, people flow, position of private and public vehicles, delivering services, events, etc.), railway and train status with respect to the arrival, parking status, ambient sensors (pollution, earthquake), and TV cameras streams for security and flow assessment, status of the emergency services in the hospitals, etc.